 Psychiatric Assistant Degree and Certificate Program Overviews

 Psychiatric assistants, also referred to as psychiatric aides or psychiatric technicians, provide care for mentally ill individuals under the supervision of psychiatrists and psychiatric nurses.
-Some individuals complete on-the-job training, but most enroll in a Psychiatric Technician Certificate program or an Associate of Science in Psychiatric Technician program for training.
+Some individuals complete on-the-job training, but most enroll in a Psychiatric Technician Certificate program or an Associate of Science in Psychiatric Technology program for training.

 Several states require that psychiatric assistants be licensed, usually by passing a state board exam after completing a certificate or associate's degree program.
 Many certificate programs are designed to meet a particular state's training requirements.
 These programs take about a year to complete and call for classroom courses and clinical experiences in a mental health facility.
 Students learn about mental illness, assessments and maintaining medical records.